confluentinc/confluent-kafka-go/kafka/kip-848-migration-guide.md

 Starting with **confluent-kafka-go 2.12.0** (GA release), the next generation consumer group rebalance protocol defined in [KIP-848](https://cwiki.apache.org/confluence/display/KAFKA/KIP-848%3A+The+Next+Generation+of+the+Consumer+Rebalance+Protocol) is **production-ready**.

 **Note:** The new consumer group protocol defined in [KIP-848](https://cwiki.apache.org/confluence/display/KAFKA/KIP-848%3A+The+Next+Generation+of+the+Consumer+Rebalance+Protocol) is not enabled by default.
-There are few contract change associated with the new protocol and might cause breaking changes. `group.protocol` configuration property dictates whether to use the new `consumer` protocol or older `classic` protocol.
+There are a few contract changes associated with the new protocol and might cause breaking changes. `group.protocol` configuration property dictates whether to use the new `consumer` protocol or older `classic` protocol.
 It defaults to `classic` if not provided.

 # Overview